Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 Michelle Dzialakiewicz B.A.
 Hons (Psych), MSW, RSW

-Michelle has experience collaborating with individuals and families struggling with mental health concerns, stress management, conflict resolution, and addictions.
+Michelle has experience collaborating with individuals, couples and families struggling with mental health concerns, trauma, stress management, conflict resolution, and addictions.
 She has supported individuals experiencing interpersonal violence in their relationships as well has provided crisis intervention and safety planning.
 She has offered support in a variety of settings including schools, youth treatment centres, as well as hospitals.

 Michelle is a registered clinical social worker in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 She is also a member of the Ontario Association of Social Workers (OASW).
 Michelle obtained an undergraduate Bachelor of Arts – Honors Specialization in Psychology degree at the University of Western Ontario and then completed her Master of Social Work degree from Wilfrid Laurier University.